What Happens If I Don't Pay Property Taxes in South Carolina?

 In some places, the taxing authority sells the property if the homeowner doesn't pay off the debt.
 The purchaser at the sale gets title to the property.

-But the purchaser might not get the deed to the property right away.
+However, the purchaser might not get the deed to the property immediately.
 Sometimes, a redemption period must expire before the buyer receives the deed.

 Other Tax Sale Procedures

-In some jurisdictions, though, a sale isn't held.
-Instead, the taxing authority executes its lien by taking title to the home.
-State law then generally provides a procedure for the taxing authority to dispose of the property, usually by selling it.
+And sometimes, a tax foreclosure process is used, or the taxing authority simply executes its lien by taking title to the home.
+State law then typically provides a way for the taxing authority to dispose of the property, usually by selling it.

 How Property Tax Sales Work in South Carolina